G-Core/gcore-videoplayer-js/packages/player/docs/api/player.multicamera.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-The plugin adds support for loading multiple streams and switching between them using the media control UI.
+PLUGIN that adds support for loading multiple streams and switching between them using the media control UI.

 **Signature:**